cetswanson/tubeGenius/README.md

 This functionality was achieved with Mozilla's Popcorn.js library (with some slight modifications).

 Please check this out for a demo: https://www.youtube.com/watch?v=mMwPa72gAZ8

+The project is currently hosted on Heroku: http://tubegenius.herokuapp.com/